uuc110/BotAHK/README.md

 # BotAHK
-A Simple game bot to Claim Food, Breed, and Watch Ad to get Reward which is Kind of repitative Task.
+A Simple game bot to Claim Food, Breed, and Watch Ad to get Reward which is Kind of repetitive Task.